cdes/figma-plus-arabic-support-plugin/README.md

 </ul>

-<h3> How to install </h3>
+# How to install
-<h4> Figma Desktop </h4>
-Download the <a href="https://github.com/cdes/figma-plugin-manager-desktop/releases">Figma Plugins Injector</a> and it will install the plugins manager to your Figma.
-Then from there search for the plugin and install it.

-<h4> Chrome Extension (for Figma web) </h4>
-The extension is available through <a href="https://github.com/jachui/figma-plugin-manager">Figma Plugins Manager</a>.
-It will install the plugins manager to your Figma.
-Then from there search for the plugin and install it.
+Can be installed from ([Figma Plugins Manager](https://github.com/jachui/figma-plugin-manager)).

 <h3> How to use </h3>
-Select sny text layer and start typing Arabic in the inspector.
+Select any text layer and start typing Arabic in the inspector.

 <h3>License</h3>